uk-gov-mirror/ONSdigital.es-GenData/README.md

 All arguments are optional as the default values are set to point at files within the repo.

+Outputs the last ruref to the console for continuation, e.g. for creating land and marine data, which is to be passed in as an argument as detailed below.

 ## Arguments:
 ### -s / survey_file
 Path to the file which contains the configuration for the survey you want to generate.
 To make your own, look at the section about file structures below.